fillefrans/pi/README.md

 ##π

-a distributed application platform for HTML5
+a distributed application platform for HTML5 that aims to be:

     - fast
     - efficient
     - extensible
     - flexible
     - scalable
-    - provides a communication network between all parts of the namespace
+    - a data network across the server and all connected clients and external servers
-    - only available in HTML5 compatible browsers
+    - available in HTML5 compatible browsers
-    - real time
-    - namespaced
+    - provide developers with real-time events, data streams and messaging

 Central concepts : **channel**, **address**, **object** and **type**